Framework Film

 This is the condition the model identifies as signal gravity: when trust, relevance, and timing are simultaneously present above their respective thresholds, the message is not pushed toward the customer: it is pulled into consideration by the customer's own readiness state.
 This mechanism is structurally opposite to broadcast advertising, which applies external force to overcome customer inertia from the outside.
 Signal gravity operates from within the customer's consideration state, not against it.

 Alignment is not binary in the general case.
 A message may achieve sufficient trust but insufficient relevance for the customer's current state.
 It may be highly relevant but reach a customer who is not yet in active readiness.
 These partial alignments do not produce selection events, but they are not inert: each one contributes marginally to the accumulated trust baseline, raising the probability that the next encounter produces full alignment.
-This compounding mechanism is what the model calls visibility compounding: the non-linear return on repeated, marginally-aligned exposures over time.
+This mechanism is what the model calls visibility compounding: the disproportionate return on repeated, marginally aligned exposures over time.
+It holds only while the exposures remain credible and current.
+When they stop, the same mechanism runs the other way.

-The resource allocation implication is directional and significant.
-Brands that invest in trust accumulation are not simply building awareness: they are increasing the gravitational mass that makes future alignment events more probable and more efficient, requiring less additional force at each subsequent encounter.
-Brands that do not invest in trust accumulation must apply increasing spend, frequency, and interruption to achieve the same alignment probability at any given customer encounter.
-The asymmetry between these two positions compounds over time in the same direction as the helix itself.
+The resource allocation implication is directional.
+Brands that invest in accumulated credibility are not simply building awareness.
+They are improving the conditions that make future alignment more probable and less expensive to reach.
+Brands that do not must apply increasing spend, frequency, and interruption to achieve the same alignment probability at any given encounter.
+The asymmetry between these two positions widens over time, and it is maintained rather than won: the accumulated position degrades if the evidence behind it is allowed to age.

 At the moment when gravitational pull is sufficient: when accumulated trust, current message relevance, and active customer readiness converge: the practical question becomes operational rather than behavioral: how is the aligned prospect captured, qualified, and advanced to a decision?
-That conversion-stage problem is distinct from the behavioral dynamics The Marketing Helix describes.
-The Gravity Funnel, developed through Digilu, is designed to operate at that moment: the applied conversion system that acts on alignment when it occurs.
+That conversion-stage problem is distinct from the behavioral dynamics The Marketing Helix describes. the Gravity Funnel Membership, Digilu's application of the framework, is designed to operate at that moment: the applied conversion system that acts on alignment when it occurs.

 The Gravity Well